QubesOS/qubes-doc/VerifyingSignatures.md

 uid   Qubes Master Signing Key
 ```

-There should also be a copy of this key at the project's main website, as well as in the archives of the project's [​developer](https://groups.google.com/forum/#!msg/qubes-devel/RqR9WPxICwg/kaQwknZPDHkJ) and [​user](https://groups.google.com/d/msg/qubes-users/CLnB5uFu_YQ/ZjObBpz0S9UJ) mailing lists.
+There should also be a copy of this key at the project's main website, in the [Qubes Security Pack](/wiki/SecurityPack), and in the archives of the project's [​developer](https://groups.google.com/forum/#!msg/qubes-devel/RqR9WPxICwg/kaQwknZPDHkJ) and [​user](https://groups.google.com/d/msg/qubes-users/CLnB5uFu_YQ/ZjObBpz0S9UJ) mailing lists.

 Once you have obtained the Qubes Master Signing Key ([​\`0x36879494\`](https://keys.qubes-os.org/keys/qubes-master-signing-key.asc)), you should verify the fingerprint of this key very carefully.
 Then set its trust level to "ultimate" (oh, well), so that it can be used to automatically verify all the keys signed by the Qubes Master Signing Key: